GuilhermeFazito/Curso_python/fundamentos_Python/condicionais e lacos/README.md

 Peça uma nota de 0 a 10 e valide a entrada com while.✅

-Peça um número e diga se está entre 10 e 20.✅
+Peça um número e diga se está entre 10 e 20. ✅

-Faça um contador de 1 até 10 com for.
+Faça um contador de 1 até 10 com for. ✅

-Faça um contador de 10 até 1 com while.
+Faça um contador de 10 até 1 com while. ✅

-Peça um número e calcule o fatorial dele.
+Peça um número e calcule o fatorial dele.✅

 Imprima a tabuada de um número de 1 a 10.